 So it dramatically changes infectiveness because enough people are masked up.

-And um it's uh to me, it's a metaphor like a seatbelt, right?
+And to me, it's a metaphor like a seatbelt, right?

-If you avoid super spreader events, which are multi-car accidents, metaphorically, if you wear your mask and you get your seatbelt on, they're gonna be a lot less people get a there are a roadkill, and that's an important advance for us as a side that people aren't scared, they go back to businesses, restaurants open back up.
+If you avoid super spreader events, which are multi-car accidents metaphorically, if you wear your mask and you get your seatbelt on, there are going to be a lot less people get out of their roadkill.

 One day you'll go to your beloved sporting event, but you'll be wearing a mask.

-Doctors is Robert in Arizona has a question for uh Dr. Oz next.
+Robert in Arizona has a question for Dr. Oz next.

 All right, as we continue our medical aid team, Dr. Oz with us.